CANADA and ONTARIO CHILD BENEFIT

 If a father provides only basic information for his spouse, UFile will calculate the benefit for the father even if the benefits will actually be paid to the mother.

-If a person provides complete information for their spouse, UFile will always assign the benefit to the spouse if no genders are specified, or if genders are added the benefit will be assigned to the female parent as the presumed applicant.
+If a person provides complete information for their spouse, UFile will always assign the benefit to the spouse if no genders are specified.
+If genders are added the benefit will be assigned to the female parent as the presumed applicant.
 This can be changed using a UFile Control option.
-Regardless, the CRA will pay the benefit to the applicant.
+But the important point is that regardless of what UFile may show, the CRA will pay the child benefit to the applicant of the benefit, and a request to change the applicant cannot be done through UFile.

 References: